gmu04/SixtApp/README.txt

 *   I check the app with different network conditions via "Network Link Conditioner"

-*   To overcome possible performance problems, I think paging will be necessary, however I am not going to implement it in this demo project.
+*   To overcome possible performance problems, I think paging will be necessary.
+But API service is not supporting it.
+(If it does support, I prefer to implement it).